 May Reduce The Risk Of Cancer

-Two studies done on hepatocellular carcinoma (liver cancer) patients revealed that this nutrient helped reduce the recurrence of this disease and also increased the survival times of these patients (12, 3).
+Two studies done on hepatocellular carcinoma (liver cancer) patients revealed that a vitamin K2 analogue may modestly help reduce the recurrence of this disease and also increase the survival times of these patients (12, 3).

 Reduces The Risk Of Type 2 Diabetes

-In a review published in the Diabetes Research and Clinical Practice journal in 2017, researchers proposed the use of vitamin K2 in the prevention of type 2 diabetes as they realized it helped improve insulin sensitivity, has anti inflammatory effects and also lipid lowering effects (5).
+In a review published in the Diabetes Research and Clinical Practice journal in 2017, researchers proposed that vitamin K2 may help improve insulin sensitivity, has anti inflammatory effects and also lipid lowering effects, which could be beneficial in the treatment and prevention of type 2 diabetes (5).

 Another study looking at Vitamin K2 and D3 benefits and effects found that the individual or combined supplementation with vitamins D3 and K2 significantly decreases the glucose levels and percentage of functional pancreatic beta cells, while D3 and D3 + K2 treatments also induced a reduction in the undercarboxylated to carboxylated osteocalcin index.
 Only in the group with vitamin D3 supplementation was a reduction in undercarboxylated osteocalcin observed while vitamin K2 increased the carboxylated osteocalcin levels (4).